vehsuga/42_pool/brainfuck/README.md

 ---

 *This interpreter operates on buffer of size 4096.
-Change buffer size for programs that require more space to perate on.*
+Change buffer size for programs that require more space to operate on.*

 **To compile:** `gcc -Wall -Werror -Wextra brainfuck.c -o bf`